-Wordfence is one of the best WordPress security plugin known to me.
-When first time I listen about this plugin, I was not confident about it but after using it on my one of the site for a few months now I can say it is really a very good security plugin.
+Wordfence is one of the best WordPress security plugins known to me.
+When first time I read about this plugin, I was not confident about it.
+But after using it on one of my own websites for a few months, now I can say it is really a very good security plugin.

 It has a lot of features and functionalities to protect the sites.
 Even its free version has a lot for the protection of the site.

 As a blogger, I have many responsibilities but one that is more important is the security of the site.
 I have a good hosting service provider but my role to protect my website never ends.
 I have to take care of it as much as possible.